 The Water Quality Index provides the public with information about the status of water quality in Canada and identifies emerging trends.
-It condenses data about the quality of a water body to a number scale cooresponding with a straightforward rating.
+It condenses data about the quality of a water body to a number scale corresponding with a straightforward rating.

 The Water Quality Index also indicates the suitability of streams to support aquatic life.
-It measures the frequency and extent to which selected parameters exceed water quality objectives at individual monitoring sites (Canadian Council of Ministers of the Environment, 2001).
+It measures the frequency and extent to which selected parameters exceed water quality objectives at individual monitoring sites (Canadian Council of Ministers of the Environment, 2001)

-The Government of Yukon currently tracks three-year rolling average Water Quality Index scores for seven monitoring stations.
+The Government of Yukon, in partnership with Environment and Climate Change Canada, currently tracks three-year rolling average Water Quality Index scores for seven monitoring stations.
 The averages provide additional confidence in ratings.